jamie-codes/trading-simulator/README.md

 ### **2. Set Up Kubernetes Cluster**
   - Create an EKS cluster using the AWS Management Console or `eksctl`.
-  - Configure `kubectl` to connect to your EKS cluster.
+  - Configure `kubectl` to connect to your EKS cluster. (if using `eksctl` then this is already done for you.)

 1. **Install `eksctl`**:
    - `eksctl` is a CLI tool for creating and managing EKS clusters.